Configuring the Kubernetes backend¶

 kubectl create token dns4acme

-The Kubernetes backend requires you to create an entry for each domain you want DNS4ACME to server.
+The Kubernetes backend requires you to create an entry for each zone and update key you want DNS4ACME to server.
 For example:

 domain.yml